CodeAndCake/codeandcake.github.io/_posts/2015-11-14-Hello-World.md

 ---
 layout: post
-title: This is the blog.
+title: This is the blog
+categories: featured, homepage
 ---

 Our new blog is for documenting stuff, which is useful for the people